 Application / Funding

-Due to the quantity of applications the Piet Zwart Institute Master programs receive, regulations regarding immigration, and international opportunities to apply for study funding, we strongly encourage you to apply early and to attend our February 1, 2020 open house if possible.
+Due to the quantity of applications the Piet Zwart Institute Master programs receive, regulations regarding immigration, and international opportunities to apply for study funding, we strongly encourage you to apply early.

 Once a committee has reviewed your completed application, you may be contacted for an interview.

-NON EU applicants: Please pay close attention to information regarding tuition fees and details for international students, should this apply to you.
+NON EU applicants: Please pay close attention to information regarding tuition fees and details for international students, should this relate to you.

 Applicants from the United Kingdom can check the website of the Dutch government for the most updated information about BREXIT and what this might mean for your status and tuition fee.